HathorNetwork/hathor-wallet-service/docs/2022-04-18-feature-toggles.md

 1. [Gradual rollout](https://docs.getunleash.io/user_guide/activation_strategy#gradual-rollout)

 This is a `percentage` based strategy, it will answer the feature toggles depending on the percentage of users that already received a positive or negative answer.

 For [stickness](https://docs.getunleash.io/advanced/stickiness), we are currently using `userId` on all the feature toggles, so if an user receives a positive response to the feature toggle request, it will continue receiving a positive response on consecutive requests

+### Strategy constraints

+Each strategy might have constraints to be able to filter users depending on attributes sent by the client, we're currently using constraints on the wallet-service strategies:

+- `platform` - `android` or `ios`
+- `stage` - `testnet`, `dev-testnet`, `mainnet` or `mainnet-stg`
+- `network` - `testnet` or `mainnet`
+- `appVersion` - A semVer version number sent by the client

 ### Adding a specific user to the UserID strategy